lephare-photoz/lephare/docs/detailed.rst

 .. _models:

-Build the rest-frame template library
+Build the rest-frame templates library
 ---------------------------------

 Overview
 ^^^^^^^^

 In this first step, we generate a unique binary file from different kinds of SEDs (star/AGN/galaxy) with various original formats (ASCII, binary).
-The binary output file (\*.bin) is saved in the directory ``$LEPHAREWORK/lib_bin/`` with an attached doc file (\*.doc) and a file with physical information (\*.phys) for galaxies.
+The binary output file (\*.bin) is saved in the directory ``$LEPHAREWORK/lib_bin/`` with an attached doc file (\*.doc).
+An associated file with physical information (\*.phys) is provided only for galaxies (not calibrated or not relevant for stars or AGN).
 For models with input SEDs expressed in luminosity or energy (:math:`L_{\odot}/A`,\ :math:`\nu L_{\nu}`,...), like BC03, or the FIR libraries, the SED are converted in flux (:math:`erg/s/cm^2/A`).

 A set of libraries for stars, galaxies, and AGN are available in $LEPHAREDIR/sed/STAR, $LEPHAREDIR/sed/GAL, $LEPHAREDIR/sed/QSO directories and organized in different sub-folders.
 Each sub-folder contains a specific collection of SED files, described in a README (how those SEDs were built, etc.), and a file (usually with the suffix ``.list``) listing the relative path of the SED files to be used as input to create the libeary.
 For STAR and QSO and most of the galaxies, SEDs are written in ASCII, with :math:`\lambda(A)`, flux[:math:`erg/s/A/cm^2`], with increasing :math:`\lambda`.
-For Galaxy, in addition to empirical SEDs, output files from stellar synthesis population models (BC03) with a more complex format can also be used by adding a specific character after the file name in the SED list file.
+For Galaxy, in addition to empirical SEDs, output files from stellar synthesis population models (BC03) with a more complex format can also be used by adding a specific character *BC03* after the file name in the SED list file.
+Here are two examples of lists with the
+`BC03 templates <https://github.com/lephare-photoz/lephare-data/blob/main/sed/GAL/BC03_CHAB/BC03COMB_MOD.list>`_  used in Ilbert et al. (2015) and the
+`COSMOS templates <https://github.com/lephare-photoz/lephare-data/blob/main/sed/GAL/COSMOS_SED/COSMOS_MOD.list>`_ used in Ilbert et al. (2009)